hrliangmath/hrliangmath.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Haoran <b Liang> (梁 浩然), a PhD student at King’s College London under the supervision of [Payman Kassaei](https://www.mathgenealogy.org/id.php?id=37022) and [Fred Diamond](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=49401).
+I am Haoran <b> Liang </b> (梁 浩然), a PhD student at King’s College London under the supervision of [Payman Kassaei](https://www.mathgenealogy.org/id.php?id=37022) and [Fred Diamond](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=49401).
 Previously, I obtained my Master’s degree at ETH Zürich and Bachelor‘s degree at Xi’an Jiaotong University.

 I am a big fan of number theory with broad interests in its intersecting areas.
 Currently, the following topics very appealing to me